chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 ## Example using REPEAT/NEXT

 KINETIC-NC allows loops over portions of the G-code.
 In order to facilitate this feature, the **REPEAT** and **NEXT** keywords are automatically inserted close to the top and at the end of each section.

-The following code snippet from the thread example file shows
+The following code snippet from the thread example file shows this:

     (Chamfer)
     M98 P1234 (call subroutine 1234)